sgladstone/com.pogstone.paymentprocessorhelper/README.md

 com.pogstone.paymentprocessorhelper
 ===================================

+Do NOT use this extension.
+It is obsolete.
+Also there have been numerous updates and improvements to CiviCRM core that render this extension unneeded.

 The basic structure of this CiviCRM native extension:

 1) Intercept all messages/notifications/data from a payment processor and immediately insert it into a database table.
 (Do not attempt to make sense of it and/or create a contribution, etc) This bypasses the core logic of trying to create a contribution immediatly when an IPN notification is received.
 (MySQL tables created by this extension: "pogstone_authnet_messages" and "pogstone_paypal_messages")